pjournal/etm01-GulnurAcar/index.md

 ### 3.3.2019

 I activated my account on Datacamp.
 The first step is okay.

-I have finished the lesson 'Intro to basics'
+Moreover, I have finished the lesson 'Intro to basics'